Blood as food

-Blood is the most important byproduct of slaughtering.
-It consists predominantly of protein and water, and is sometimes called "liquid meat" because its composition is similar to that of lean meat.
+Blood consists predominantly of protein and water, and is sometimes called "liquid meat" because its composition is similar to that of lean meat.
 Blood collected hygienically can be used for human consumption, otherwise it is converted to blood meal.
-Special fractions of animal blood are used in human medicine.
+Certain fractions of animal blood are used in human medicine.

 Methods of preparation

-Sausage
+Blood sausage

 Blood sausage is any sausage made by cooking animal blood with a filler until it is thick enough to congeal when cooled.
 Pig or cattle blood is most often used.
 Typical fillers include meat, fat, suet, bread, rice, barley and oatmeal.
 Varieties include biroldo, black pudding, blood tongue, blutwurst, drisheen, kishka (kaszanka), morcilla, moronga, mustamakkara, sundae, verivorst, and many types of boudin.

 Pancakes

 Blood pancakes are encountered in Galicia (filloas), Scandinavia, and the Baltic; for example, Swedish blodplättar, Finnish veriohukainen, and Estonian veripannkoogid.

 Soups, stews and sauces

 Blood soups and stews, which use blood as part of the broth, include czernina, dinuguan, haejangguk, mykyrokka, pig's organ soup, tiet canh and svartsoppa.

 Blood is also used as a thickener in sauces, such as coq au vin or pressed duck, and puddings, such as tiết canh.
 It can provide flavor or color for meat, as in cabidela.